 S&P/TSX composite down in late-morning trading, U.S. stock markets mixed

-Canada's main stock index was lower in late-morning trading, weighed down by losses in the energy and technology sectors, while U.S. stock markets were mixed.
+Losses in the base metals sector helped lead Canada's main stock index lower in late-morning trading, while U.S. stock markets put in a mixed showing.

-The March crude contract was down 98 cents at US$80.64 per barrel and the March natural gas contract was down 10 cents at US$3.12 per mmBTU.
+The March crude contract was down 95 cents at US$80.06 per barrel and the March natural gas contract was down five cents at US$2.79 per mmBTU.

 MORE Business News